 If your doctor feels you need to be seen in a hospital, you will be offered a choice of where you are seen.
 This will be the various local hospitals and further afield and also includes the NHS-funded private sector services.
 Access to choice may be made when you discuss the referral with your doctor, or via Choose & Book, telephone or computer systems.

 The practice is unable to arrange hospital transport to outpatient appointments.
-If you think you are eligible and require this transport you should contact the South Kent Coast CCG on 0300 042 4700.
+If you think you are eligible and require this transport you should contact the Kent & Medway CCG on 0300 042 4700.
 The criteria for patient transport are very strict and determined purely on medical need.
 There is also a volunteer-run hospital car service for which a charge is made.